 I love throw pillows, and I would guess lots of you are nodding and agreeing with that statement.
 Throw pillows are one of the easiest ways to change out your decor for each of the seasons.
 You can buy or DIY, which gives you the option to personalize them however you please!
 You can also add embellishments to plain store-bought pillow covers.
 If you saw my fall home tour last week, you saw this cute pillow, and today I’m going to show you the simple technique I used to create this “cozy” DIY fall pillow.

 One of the pillows was covered with a plain tan linen, but all the way home I was hatching a plan to add a word to it.
 Instead of paint, I wanted something with dimension.
-A quick run to JoAnn Fabrics and I found exactly what I wanted – cotton bolo cord.
+A quick run to the fabric store and I found exactly what I wanted – cotton bolo cord.
 It’s easy to bend and shape, and I knew it’d be perfect for embellishing my DIY fall pillow.

-Remove the pillow insert from the cover and place a piece of cardboard inside.
-This is so you don’t wind up with hot glue bleeding through to the other side of the pillow cover.
-Then, using a water soluble pen, lightly write out the word “cozy” on the front of the pillow cover.
-This type of pen is handy because you can remove the marks with a damp cloth.
+1.)
+Remove the insert from the pillow cover and place a piece of cardboard inside.
+(This is so you don’t wind up with hot glue bleeding through to the other side of the pillow cover).
+Using a water soluble pen, lightly write out the word “cozy” (or whatever word you like) on the front of the pillow cover.

-Add a thin line of hot glue along the “c” and start gluing down one end of cotton cord.
-Working in small sections as you go letter by letter will give you better control over the cording so you can place it where you want it.
+2.)
+Add a thin line of hot glue along the “C” and start attaching one end of the cotton bolo cord.
+Work in small sections, letter by letter, so you have better control over the cording and can place it where you want it.
 Note: forming the “o” was a little tricky; I played around with the placement of the cord a few times before adhering it with hot glue.

-Continue adding glue and cord along the rest of the pen outline until your word is complete!
+3.)
+Continue along the rest of the pen sketch until your word is complete.
 If you have more cording than you need to finish the word, wrap a piece of clear tape around the cord before you cut it – this will keep it from fraying and unraveling.
 (I used all of the 2 yards of cord on my pillow cover).